Cloud4Wi-Create/geosdk/api/auth.md

 > `Authorization : Bearer <access_token>`

 ## Obtaining an access token
-Access tokens are obtained through the HTTPS request detailed below, where `<api_key>` is the API KEY of the specific GeoUniq Analytics Project.
+Access tokens are obtained through the HTTPS request detailed below, where `<api_key>` is the API KEY of the specific Cloud4Wi Geo Services Project.

 ### HTTP Request